emqx/xmeter-cloud-docs/en_US/features/test_reports.md

 ### Error logs

-Error logs display different types of errors and occurrences during test runs。 You can click and check details of an error log record.
+Error logs display different types of errors and occurrences during test runs.
+You can click and check details of an error log record.

 ![error-log](../_assets/error_log.png)